 We'll discuss wah pedals in more detail in the section Other EQ-Modulation Effects.

 So, the basic circuit of an envelope filter would look something like this:

-Let’s start with the easy part.
-Some envelope pedals have a mix/blend knob that allows some direct/dry (unaffected/unfiltered) signal to be mixed in at the output of the pedal.
-Other pedals may not allow for this but it’s worth mentioning.
+Let's start with the easy part.
+Some envelope pedals have a mix/blend knob that allows some direct/dry (unaffected/unfiltered) signal to be mixed in at the pedal's output.
+Other pedals may not allow for this, but it's worth mentioning.

 So then, some envelope filters are even simpler, looking something like this: